Sumathi-chennuri/FUTURE-INTERNS-internship/README.md

 - GitHub project structuring

 ---

-## 🔗 GitHub Repository
-All tasks are maintained in a public GitHub repository as per Future Interns guidelines.

----

 ## 🏁 Conclusion
 This internship helped me strengthen my **frontend, backend, and AI-assisted web development skills** while working on practical, real-world projects.